PhilipK/devblog/content/robotcards/week1.md

 I will try to do a "sprint planning" each week, to try and keep focus for the week.
 Also I am trying to keep track of time, since I only have 26 weeks.

-I have 3 kids and a dayjob, so I only have an hour each day to work on this project, maybe if I am lucky a bit more on weekends.
+I have 3 kids and a dayjob, so I only have about an hour each day to work on this project, maybe if I am lucky a bit more on weekends.
 Lets say 10 hours a week, that leaves me with 260 hours to make this game.... that is not a lot for a game from scratch.
 SO I really have to keep focus.

 Each week I have to answer two questions: